Deportation in the second Trump administration: Panama

 One of the immigrants, Artemis Ghasemzadeh, a 27-year-old English teacher from Iran, said she had converted from Islam to Christianity, which is a capital offense in Iran.
 With a pattern of persecution of Christians in Iran, Ghasemzadeh feared that she and other Iranian Christians would face the death penalty if she were to return there and has not agreed to be repatriated.
 Ghasemzadeh also said a U.S. soldier who she was helping with translating information for other immigrants asked her not to mention that they were being taken to Panama and that she had never been asked about or allowed to make a claim for asylum in the U.S. Matthew Soerens, U.S. Director of Church Mobilization for World Relief, noted that in 2024, "30,000 of the 100,000 refugees resettled in the U.S. were Christians fleeing persecution."
 Peyman Malaz, chief operating officer of the PARS Equality Center, noted that "Those who arrive at the border are often the most persecuted and desperate, such as Iranian Christians".
 Other deported immigrants included a former Afghan military officer, ethnic minorities and LBGTQ+ individuals, and one young adult who had been separated from her family at the U.S. border.
+Ghasemzadeh drew international attention to the group's detention by posting a video that circulated widely and by sending updates to The New York Times using a smuggled mobile phone; a photograph of her writing "Help us" in lipstick on a window of the Panama City hotel became one of the most widely reproduced images of the deportations.
+In May 2025, U.S. Representative Yassamin Ansari introduced the Artemis Act, named after Ghasemzadeh, which would bar expedited removal of people fleeing countries that the State Department identifies as persecuting religious minorities and would guarantee them the opportunity to claim asylum before an immigration court; the bill drew support from Democrats but was opposed by the Republican House majority.
+Ghasemzadeh remained in Panama after most of the group had left, learning Spanish and working as a dental hygienist.
+In June 2026 the Canadian government granted her asylum, sponsored by a Canadian couple who had read about her case, and she arrived in British Columbia in early July.
+Her brother Shahin, who had entered the United States with her and been detained separately, was granted asylum there in 2026.